 Grease on the bars

-Both brands have steel frames from the same Chinese company, Jiecang.
-And we’ve noticed the excess lubricant or white grease on the steel legs of Jarvis.
+We’ve noticed the excess lubricant or white grease on the steel legs of Jarvis.
 Uplift, on the other hand, has lesser grease on its legs.
 But the motors are fully soaked in yellow grease.

-Jarvis Bamboo is a fully automated standing desk.
-All you have to do is press on the button and it will do things for you.
+Jarvis is a fully automated standing desk.
+All you have to do is press the button and it will do things for you.
 And what’s nice is that you have an option if you want the fully electronic desk or just settle with the up and down button.
 The former, of course, would be more expensive.
 Convenience does come with more cost.

 Uplift V2 is also fully electronic.
-It actually offers three types of controls- programmable buttons (comfort angle), up & down buttons and the vertical bezel which is programmable.
+It actually offers three types of controls- programmable buttons (comfort angle), up & down buttons, and the vertical bezel which is programmable.

 So in this round, both brands are clearly on the same scale.